Director Nigel Pitts

 Dr. Christopher Longbottom

-Dr. Longbottom worked in General Dental Practice in Scotland until 1974 when he joined the newly established Community Dental Service.
+Dr. Longbottom retired from his role as Assiciate Director of the DITC at the end of 2017.
+As of the 10th April 2018, Dr Longbottom was appointed Visiting Senior Research Fellow in the DITC.
+Dr Longbottom worked in General Dental Practice in Scotland until 1974 when he joined the newly established Community Dental Service.
 In 1987 he was appointed as Lecturer in Paediatric Dentistry in Dundee Dental School, where he also worked closely with the Dental Health Services Research Unit, headed by Nigel Pitts.

-Click here for more information on Dr. Christopher Longbottom
+Click here for more on Dr. Christopher Longbottom

 After graduating in 1971 from Dundee University, Dr. Longbottom worked in General Dental Practice in Scotland until 1974 when he joined the newly established Community Dental Service.
 In 1987 he was appointed as Lecturer in Paediatric Dentistry in Dundee Dental School, where he also worked closely with the Dental Health Services Research Unit, headed by Nigel Pitts.